On The large Time Asymptotics of Schr\"odinger type equations with General Data

-This projection helps to confine the free wave to a thin region of the phase space, which enables a more effective analysis.
-It is a characteristic feature of the free dynamics that the solution tends to vanish outside the support of $F_c$ as time goes to infinity.
-The key properties of this operator that we utilize are as follows:
+where $\mathcal F_c$ denotes a smooth cut-off function.
+Here, the subscript of $\F_c$ stands for the "conformal multiplier" and we define $\F_c(\frac{|x-2Pt|}{t^\alpha}\leq 1)$ as an operator on $L^2$ or $\mathcal{H}$ by using the spectral theorem and the self-adjointness of $|x-2tP|$.
+It is a property of the free dynamics that the solution vanishes outside the support of $\F_c$ as time goes to infinity.
+The fundamental {property} of this operator that we use {is} the following {equation}: